aquariumbio/aquarium/docs/_docs/concepts/index.md

 The type of the output depends on the types of the inputs.

 An _operation_ is a particular instance of an operation type with concrete inputs and outputs.
-This is illustrated in this diagram, which The diagram shows the bacterial transformation operation where the inputs are identified with particular items that exist in the inventory.
+This is illustrated in this diagram, which shows the bacterial transformation operation where the inputs are identified with particular items that exist in the inventory.

 <img src="{{ site.baseurl }}{% link _docs/concepts/images/operation.png %}" width="50%">